DSanCab968/DHCP-practice-ansible/README.md

-# Practice 1 -- DHCP Server Configuration
+# Practice 12 -- Do the practice DHCP Server Configuration with Ansible

-In this practice we will create a DHCP server and two clients using Vagrant.\
+In this new practice we will repeat the last practice but using Ansible to do the provisions.
-The objective is that the clients will obtain the IP configuration automatically from the server.

 ![Esquema proyecto](Images/esquemaObjeto.png)

 ------------------------------------------------------------------------

-**Authors:**\
+**Author:**\
-Daniel Sánchez Cabello\
+Daniel Sánchez Cabello
-Pablo Corral Romera

 **Course/Subject:** 2º ASIR B -- Network Services and Internet\
 **Finish date:** 07/10/2025